stan-dot/silver-octo-fiesta/readings/second_wave_papers.md

 problems with annotation

 > Analysis of argumentation has been an active topic in numerous research areas, such as philosophy (van Eemeren et al., 2014), communication studies (Mercier and Sperber, 2011), and informal logic (Blair, 2004), among others
+#### Blair, informal logic

 > There are five different components in this model, namely, the claim (the statement about to be established in the argument which conveys author’s stance towards the topic), the premise(s) (propositions that are intended to give reasons of some kind for the claim), the backing (additional information used to back-up the argument), the rebuttal (attacks the claim), and the refutation (which attacks the rebuttal).
 Relations between the argument components are encoded implicitly in the function of the particular component type, for instance, premises are always attached to the claim.

 limited nesting

-> 7In only 1% of the sentences there are two or more argument components in it; we arbitrarily choose the largest one
+> In only 1% of the sentences there are two or more argument components in it; we arbitrarily choose the largest one

 > The data were then indexed using the Lucene framework and the top 100 debates for each of the 6 domains were retrieved which resulted into 5,759 posts (≈ 35k sentences) in the unlabeled data in total.
 Our approach is formalized in the following paragraph.